BCDigSchol/mor-omeka-theme/README.md

 # MoR-omeka-theme
-Custom theme for The Mirror of Race omeka project
+Custom theme for The Mirror of Race omeka project, based on the standard Seasons Classic Omeka theme (https://omeka.org/classic/themes/seasons/)